Greater comfort, smaller bills. What would you say to saving energy and money, while at the same time renovating your house’s outer appearance?

 Environmental protection: The external thermal insulation systems aid in the protection of the environment as they drastically reduce air pollution from using fuels to heat or cool the building.
 Specifically, they help reduce the emissions of carbon dioxide and other pollutants, like sulfur and nitrogen oxides which are considered responsible for the greenhouse effect.

 Energy shielding: With the external thermal insulation systems, you eliminate any thermal bridges and the building becomes thermically protected from all sides, which has the result of achieving the most stable temperature possible throughout the year.
 This way, you enjoy thermal comfort in your house, in winter and summer.

 Upgrade and protection: The external thermal insulation is a great solution for renovating old buildings.
 The buildings gain an elegant appearance because of our colorful pasty plasters.
 Additionally, they gain total protection from the wear caused by the changes in temperature, as well as complete impermeability.

 Quick, easy, and guaranteed: The external thermal insulation systems are applied quickly, easily, and cheaply by trained and certified workers.
 During their application, the residents don’t need to move, while the neighbors aren’t disturbed.
 The Isomat Thermosystem systems have a 10-year warranty from Isomat.

 External thermal insulation systems Isomat Thermosystem

 Isomat is giving an answer to the energy saving needs of households who want to reduce their operating costs, by creating the complete external thermal insulation systems series Isomat Thermosystems.
-The series has five different systems, which cover a wide variety of applications and needs.
+The series has 3 different systems, which cover a wide variety of applications and needs.